 6. Thought Process

-Here we evaluate the flow and organization of thoughts:
+Here we evaluate the patient's thought processes, like the flow and organization of thoughts:

 Logical and goal-directed